MSt in Philosophy of Physics

 Oxford is currently the premier centre in the world for Philosophy of Physics, as ranked by the Philosophical Gourmet Report.

 The Faculty intends to admit four to five students for this course each year.

-For information on how to make an application please see our Admissions Procedure and Entry Requirements webpage.
+For information on how to make an application please see our Admissions Procedure and Entry Requirements page.

 Students are required to offer three subjects: Philosophy of Physics, Philosophy of Science, and an elective component chosen from a list of ‘core’ Philosophy subjects (Metaphysics and Theory of Knowledge, Philosophy of Mind and Action, Philosophical Logic and Philosophy of Language, and Philosophy of Mathematics).
 Assessment is by a total of four essays of up to 5,000 words (two essays are submitted for Philosophy of Physics, and one each for the other two options).